agdolla/castle-www-wireframes/README.md

 #### User Search

 - Imagine a popover where you can select a name and create either a group chat or a DM.
+- Icon to the right allows you to create a group and then invite others later.
+- We can tuck other settings into that popover.

 #### Annoucements